eth-cscs/firecrest/doc/source/tutorial.rst

 .. note::
     Query parameters are passed in the `params` argument in python but are part of the URL in the curl command.

-Finally the call looks like this:
+Finally, the call looks like this:

 .. tabs::